Suspect in stolen vehicle shot during fight with Polk County deputy, Sheriff Judd says

 MULBERRY, Fla.
 (WFLA) — A suspect in a stolen vehicle was injured Friday afternoon after being shot by a deputy during a fight, according to preliminary information from Sheriff Grady Judd.

-Judd said a lieutenant stopped a vehicle in Mulberry, which led to a violent confrontation between the suspect and the deputy.
+The sheriff’s office explained that Hatfield got into a fight with Rhodes while she spoke with him.

-The sheriff said initial information suggested that the suspect pinned the deputy between the open door and vehicle, which led to her shooting the suspect in the hip and leg during the fight.
+Hatfield allegedly tried to overpower Rhodes and drive off, but Rhodes shot him in the left hip before he got away, according to the release.

-Judd said the suspect fled the scene in the vehicle after being shot, but deputies found him later on and took him to a local hospital, where he is expected to survive.
+Judd said deputies found him later on and took him to a local hospital, where he is expected to survive.

 “He should have re-thought his actions,” he said.
 “He could have gone to jail a much easier way.”